 Another attraction that holds an ‘oldest in Australia’ title is the Richmond Gaol.
 A convict era building, the Richmond gaol was actually built even before Port Arthur.
 Nowadays it is a tourist destination, largely unchanged from convict times.
 You can explore the chain gang sleeping rooms, a female solitary confinement room, a flogging yard and cookhouse; all while learning about Tasmania’s convict past.
-Visiting the gaol costs 9 AUD for adults and 4 AUD for children, you can plan your visit at the website here.
+You can plan your visit on the website here.

-8 – Walk Around Colonial Hobart at the Model Hobart Village
+9 – Walk around Colonial Hobart at the Model Hobart Village

 One thing that Tasmania has in abundance is delicious food.
 If you are visiting Richmond then you will definitely need to try out at least some of their fantastic cafes, restaurants, farms and produce shops to have a taste of Tasmanian local fare.
 Coal River Farm and Littlewood Berry Farm both offer ‘pick your own’ fruits when in season, and there are numerous great cafes, restaurants and shops in and around Richmond that sell delicious local cheeses, chocolates and meals.
+A reader called Martin reminded me of Czeg’s Café (which I’ve also been to and did enjoy.
+The Richmond Bakery does excellent classic bakery foods, while Ashmore on Bridge Street is another one I’ve tried and found very good.
+But there are other places that even I haven’t been to.
 Have a wander and find your new favourite!

 As well as cafes and restaurants there are a LOT of vineyards in and around Richmond, as it is part of the Coal River Valley winery region.
 Most of these vineyards offer cellar-door sales as well as having great onsite restaurants, usually paired with fantastic views over the valley and river.
 Some of the more popular vineyards include Frogmoore Creek/Meadowbank Estate, Puddleduck Vineyard, The Coal Valley Vineyard (restaurant pictured) and Riversdale Estate.
 You might need to do some research to discover which vineyard(s) you want to visit while in the area!

-While Riversdale Estate is itself a great place for a meal or high tea (blog post about this coming soon) it also has another great attraction, The Peter Rabbit Garden!
+While Riversdale Estate is itself a great place for a meal or high tea it also has another great attraction: The Peter Rabbit Garden!
 Located behind the main building is a quaint little garden, filled with pretty flowers and models that tell the Tale of Peter Rabbit.
 I loved Beatrix Potter’s tales as a child, and it was really fun visiting and seeing Peter’s antics through Mr. McGregor’s garden.
 The garden also features models of other tales in little sheds and windows, including the tales of Squirrel Nutkin, Jemima Puddleduck and Mr. Jeremy Fisher.
-You can find out more about visiting the garden here, and stay tuned for my upcoming blog post on visiting the garden and having high tea in the orangery!
+You can find out more about visiting the garden here, and read more about my visit and decadent high tea in the Orangery here!

 Salamanca is not the only place featuring a charming Saturday morning market, Richmond has one too!
 The Richmond Village Market is, of course, much smaller than the one in Hobart, but it features lots of local products and the kind of charm you can only find in a traditional small-town market.
 A lot of the stalls feature home-grown produce from the Coal River region, as well as local crafts, jewellery, plants and entertainment.
 If you want to experience a little village market then make sure you visit Richmond on a Saturday between 9am and 3pm.
 The market is held in the town hall and surrounding areas, you can find more information about it here.

-15 – Sleep in a Cosy Georgian Cottage
+17 – Sleep in a Cosy Georgian Cottage or on a Farm

-With so many great things to see and do in Richmond it would be very difficult to fit them all in with only one day to explore.
+With so many great things to see and do in Richmond, it would be very difficult to fit them all in with only one day to explore.
 So why not stay a night (or more than one) in the township itself?
 There are lots of quaint B&Bs, manor houses and other accommodation types available, many of which are in cosy little Georgian cottages.
-This website has a great list of comfy-looking options, many of which also look very pretty and romantic!
+You can see what’s available here.

 Have you been to or are you planning to visit Richmond?
 Let me know your favourite part or what you’re looking forward to most in the comments and don’t forget to pin this for later if you are planning your own visit!